Components of a Splunk deployment

-By using a single software component and easy to understand configurations, Splunk Enterprise can coexist with existing infrastructure or be deployed as a universal platform for accessing IT data.
+Splunk is simple to deploy by design.
+By using a single software component and easy to understand configurations, Splunk can coexist with existing infrastructure or be deployed as a universal platform for accessing IT data.

-The simplest deployment is the one you get by default when you install Splunk Enterprise: indexing and searching on the same server.
-You log into Splunk Web or the CLI on the server and configure data inputs to collect machine data.
-You then use the same server to search, monitor, alert, and report on the incoming data.
+The simplest deployment is the one you get by default when you install Splunk: indexing and searching on the same server.
+Data comes in from the sources you've configured, and you log into Splunk Web or the CLI on this same server to search, monitor, alert, and report on your IT data.

 Depending on your needs, you can also deploy components of Splunk on different servers to address your load and availability requirements.
 This section introduces the types of components.
 For a more thorough introduction, see the Distributed Deployment manual, particularly the topic, "Scale your deployment: Splunk components".

-Splunk indexers provide indexing capability for local and remote data and host the primary Splunk data store.
+Splunk indexers, or index servers, provide indexing capability for local and remote data and host the primary Splunk datastore, as well as Splunk Web.
 Refer to "How indexing works" in the Managing Indexers and Clusters manual for more information.

-A search head is a Splunk Enterprise instance configured to distribute searches to indexers (referred to as "search peers" in this context).
+A search head is a Splunk instance configured to distribute searches to indexers, or search peers.
 Search heads can be either dedicated or not, depending on whether they also perform indexing.
 Dedicated search heads don't have any indexes of their own (other than the usual internal indexes).
-Instead, they consolidate and display results that originate from remote search peers.
+Instead, they consolidate results that originate from remote search peers.

-See "What is distributed search" in the Distributed Search Manual to configure a search head to search across a pool of indexers.
+See "What is distributed search" in the Distributed Deployment Manual to configure a search head to search across a pool of indexers.

 Forwarders are Splunk instances that forward data to remote indexers for indexing and storage.
 In most cases, they do not index data themselves.
-Refer to the "About forwarding and receiving" topic in the Forwarding Data manual.
+Refer to the "About forwarding and receiving" topic in the Distributed Deployment manual.

 Functions at a glance